-The Borough of Christchurch Local Plan (2001).
-It set out detailed policies and specific proposals for the development and use of land in Christchurch Borough to 2011.
+Christchurch Borough Council's Local Plan (2001) sets out detailed policies and specific proposals for the development and use of land in Christchurch to 2011.

-There are a number of policies within the Borough of Christchurch Local Plan (2001) that are saved and still in effect.
+There are a number of saved policies that are still in effect.
 These are set out in a schedule of schedule of saved policies.
 Below are the parts of the Local Plan where you can view:

 Supplementary Planning Documents (SPD), Supplementary Planning Guidance (SPG) and other guidance documents provide more detailed planning guidance to support the Local Plan.
 These are non-statutory documents but can be a material consideration in the determination of planning applications.

 BCP Parking Standards SPD